Home Blog What is the ERP Implementation Process?

 • The ERP implementation process involves multiple steps, starting with choosing your deployment option to the go-live.
 The ERP vendor you choose should walk you through each step and continue supporting you after the ERP implementation is complete.

-• Ultimately, you and your team will need to carefully research your ERP solution options, make an informed ERP decision, and fully commit to the ERP implementation.
+• Ultimately, you and your team will need to carefully research your ERP solution options, make an informed ERP decision, and fully commit to the ERP system implementation.
 And when you do these things, you’ll find that the benefits of undergoing an ERP implementation far outweigh the challenges.

 “Most people told us it would take about nine months to go live from when you start the process.
 It was amazing.
 Within five months we were live.
 [Acumatica] has a great platform and a great system that helped us go so fast.” – Sendy Stern, Chief Technology Officer, Fabuwood